 The District has no employees.
-For certain management, finance, technology and administrative services, the District entered into an inter-local agreement with Village Center Community Development District (Center District), a community development district created under Florida Statute 190.
-Under the agreement, deed compliance and management fees accrued to the Center District by the District for such services totaled \$414,027 for the year ended September 30, 2024.
+For certain management, finance, and administrative services, the District entered into an inter-local agreement with Village Center Community Development District (Center District), a community development district created under Florida Statute 190.
+Under the agreement, deed compliance and management fees accrued to the Center District by the District for such services totaled \$372,470 for the year ended September 30, 2024.

 The District has an agreement with the Sumter Landing Community Development District (SLCDD) for maintenance of Project Wide Improvements.
 This fund under SLCDD is designed for the Districts south of C.R.
 466 to share in the cost to maintain improvements and facilities that extend beyond the geographic boundaries of those Districts and benefit all residents of the Districts.
 Each participating District is allocated a proportionate share based on assessable acreage for the actual cost of maintaining the Project Wide improvements.
-During the fiscal year ending September 30, 2024, the District's allocation to Project Wide was \$2,650,362.
+During the fiscal year ending September 30, 2024, the District's allocation to Project Wide was \$2,310,868.

-The District paid North Sumter County Utility Dependent District a total \$63,500 for utility irrigation services in FY 2024.
-The District paid Villages Technology Solutions Group, a Developer owned technology company, a total \$500 for technology services in FY 2024.
-The District paid The Daily Sun, a Developer owned newspaper company, a total \$1,400 for certain legal advertisements in FY 2024.
+The District paid North Sumter County Utility Fund, a total of \$48,579 for utility irrigation services.
+The District paid Villages Technology Solutions Group, a technology company owned by The Villages, a total of \$716 in FY 2024.
+The District paid The Daily Sun, a newspaper owned by The Villages, a total of \$1,672 for certain legal advertisements in FY 2024.